Written in collaboration with Manisha Dhalani

 In Gary Chapman’s book, he speaks of the five languages of love.
 Mine is gifts – which means, yes, any time there’s a festivity – it becomes my favorite time of the year.

 2020 has been hard.
-Self-care has been a challenge, amongst other things.
+Self-care for a healthcare advisor has been a challenge, amongst other things.
 But I am grateful for a loving family that understands the importance of taking time for each individual to care for themselves.

 This is why, to recognize and acknowledge my love language, I’ve come up with lists of amazing things I love.
 I am gifting you my holiday lists that will help you ease your woes about what to get your loved ones for their birthdays or for Christmas.